US Constitution on Slavery (1787)

 • Was the proposed federal prohibition of the African slave trade until 1808 a reflection of the strength of the antislavery sentiment in 1787 or the power of the proslavery forces at the convention?

 • Unlike the other two clauses discussed here, the so-called fugitive slave clause was part of Article IV.
-How might that placement within the structure of the Constitution affect interpretation of its meaning?
+How might that placement within the structure of the Constitution affect the interpretation of its meaning?

 FURTHER READING